AliMahmoud67/FlyRank_Starter/work/capstone_report.md

 The Random Forest produced higher precision at both review capacities.

-In the top 20 model-ranked pages, 15 were future opportunities and 5 were not.
-The five false positives included pages with very low or zero February clicks and relatively low impression counts, suggesting that sparse observations can make some pages difficult to rank correctly.
+In the model's top 20 ranked pages, 15 were future opportunities and 5 were not.
+Several false positives had very low or zero February clicks and relatively low impression counts, showing that sparse search observations can make some pages difficult to rank correctly.

-The evaluation is directional decision support rather than a claim that the model will always identify pages that benefit from a refresh.
+The results are directional decision support for this dataset and time period, not a guarantee of future performance.

 ## 6. Interpretation

-The feature importance results from the Random Forest were:
+The Random Forest feature-importance results were:

 | Feature | Importance |
 |---|---:|